dbt-labs/docs.getdbt.com/website/docs/guides/explorer-qs.md

 <Lightbox src="/img/quickstarts/dbt-cloud/dbt_explorer_project_recs.png" width="80%" title="dbt Explorer's project recommendation tab" />

 ### Hands-On
-- Review your project recommendations and choose one improvement to implement (such as adding a description to a primary key that’s missing one).
+- Review your project recommendations and choose one improvement to implement.
+Find a project recommendation saying that a model or column that is not documented.
+  - From the Model Resource page, click Open in IDE
+  - Edit the file and commit your changes

 ## What's next